 12.4 LycaFly wants Customers to enjoy their stay at their chosen destination.
 However, you must ensure that your behaviour and conduct are compliant with local laws, customs and traditions.

 Aside from obvious criminal acts (which are often severely punished), conduct includes activities that might not necessarily seem out of the ordinary or be understood to be unlawful.
-Some examples: i) in certain destinations, simply consuming alcohol or being intoxicated in a public place can be a criminal offence - regardless of demeanour or behaviour; ii) in certain destinations it is illegal for an unmarried couple to share accommodation; iii) in certain destinations same sex relationships are prohibited; iv) in certain destinations it is a requirement that you hold a licence to consume alcohol; v) in certain destinations require all persons to carry identification documents at all times; vi) in certain destinations you will be expected to confirm to standards of modesty of dress to avoid unwanted attention or potential arrest; and vii) in certain destinations photographing at certain locations may be prohibited and punishable by law.
+Some examples: i) in certain destinations, simply consuming alcohol or being intoxicated in a public place can be a criminal offence regardless of demeanour or behaviour, or local licences or permits are required; ii) in certain destinations it is illegal for an unmarried couple to share accommodation; iii) in certain destinations same sex relationships are prohibited; iv) in certain destinations commonly available medication can be restricted as prescription only or even illegal; v) in certain destinations require all persons to carry identification documents at all times; vi) in certain destinations you will be expected to confirm to standards of modesty of dress to avoid unwanted attention or potential arrest; and vii) in certain destinations photographing at certain locations may be prohibited and punishable by law.